 The Fund is an open-ended, limited purpose trust established under the laws of the Province of Ontario by a Declaration of Trust (as amended, the "Trust Declaration") to hold the securities of Richards Packaging, directly or indirectly.
-Richards Packaging is a full service rigid packaging distributor and has 20 locations across Canada and the United States.
+Richards Packaging is a full-service rigid packaging distributor and has 20 locations across Canada, the United States and Mexico.

-The Fund does not carry on any active business but rather holds the securities of Holdings, directly or indirectly.
-The affairs of the Fund are supervised by its board of Trustees, who are responsible for, among other things, representing the Fund as a direct or indirect shareholder and note indenture holder of Holdings and authorizing distributions from the Fund to the Unitholders.
+The Fund does not carry on any active business but rather holds the securities of Holdings and Holdings 2.
+The affairs of the Fund are supervised by its board of Trustees, who are responsible for, among other things, representing the Fund as a shareholder and note indenture holder of Holdings and Holdings 2 and authorizing distributions from the Fund to the Unitholders.